 If you are a successful bidder, you will be e-mailed an invoice the day after the sale.
 This will include a shipping estimate if applicable.

 On receipt of cleared funds, lots can be collected from our saleroom during office hours- Monday-Friday 9:30am-5pm.
 We provide competitive world-wide shipping quotes via our appointed shipper, who is experienced in handling the items we sell.
 If you have requested shipping, you will be provided with tracking information once the goods have been released.
 If you wish to use your own designated shipper, then just a packing service is available via our appointed shipper at a charge.

-Please note that for purchases outside of the EU, export invoices excluding VAT will only be issued to clients using our appointed shipper.
+Please note that for purchases outside of the UK, export invoices excluding VAT will only be issued to clients using our appointed shipper.
 If another shipper is used then VAT will be charged and then reimbursed only upon documentary proof of export.

 Buyers are reminded that it is their responsibility to comply with UK export regulations and with local import requirements.
 Please be aware that export restrictions may apply on items containing materials from endangered species.
 We are happy to assist you with any CITES applications or further shipping queries.

 You must factor in the buyer’s premium when placing a bid.
 This is a charge auction houses add to the hammer price of each lot, which will be added to your invoice if you are the successful bidder.
 Our buyer’s premium is 25% for items selling up to £50,000.
 For lots selling above £50,000, the buyer’s premium is 20%.
 VAT is applicable on the buyer’s premium only.

 Please enter your email address below, we will send you a notification email when the sale is available to view online.